 (Will I be bored?)

-At just A$99, Writing well at work is exceptional value for money (Why is it so cheap?).
-But don’t think the low price means a lesser product – the content is identical to the complete face to face classroom course that organisations pay thousands for.
+At just A$165, Writing well at work is exceptional value for money (Why is it so cheap?).
+The course fee is fully refundable if you become a PlainLanguagePro certifier.
+Don’t think the low price means a lesser product – the content is identical to the complete face to face classroom course that organisations pay thousands for.
 In fact, there is a little bit extra in the online course.